ownlifeful/DirectDemocrazy/draft_002.md

 Democracy, as it has been implemented so far, has been subject to several logistical constraints which got baked into the very design of the government.
-Today the world has changed drastically, but we are still saddled with this archaic system of government that is massively ineffective, however well-intentioned.
+Centuries later, the world has changed drastically, but we are still saddled with this archaic system of government that is massively ineffective, however well-intentioned.
 For example, in the recent past, it was not practical to gather and aggregate the opinions of every citizen on every issue before the government.
 Hence, there was a need to elect representatives.
 In the Internet age, however, we can have richly expressive input from individual citizens, and the need for politicians is greatly reduced.

 The problems that stem from keeping an out-of-date system of government are many.